We are well into this year's baseball season. The Nationals are on fire, as are the Mets.

 CJ is a team player.
 I know he wants the big home run, but now he settles down to business.

 The pitcher doesn't.
-He throws four straight balls.
+He throws three straight balls.
 CJ is on first, bases are loaded again.

 "Way to watch em CJ!"